 Unlike a commercial trip, where there are established protocols and a designated trip leader and a hierarchy of guides carrying out prescribed procedures, private trips can spin out of control because everybody wants that peaceful, easy feeling.
 No one wants to be the boss, because that’s a huge drag.

 If you’re organizing a river trip (let’s say you pulled the permit, or you were the instigator), do the entire river party a favor and designate a trip leader.
 The TL doesn’t have to be the person who pulled the permit or organized the logistics.
 But from the time you gather at the put-in until the time you’re loaded up at the take-out, somebody in the group should be designated to make key decisions.
 You’ll have a smoother, safer trip, which is ultimately more fun.
-Note: This post is not about being a commercial river trip guide.
-But many great guide schools are available that teach these skills even if you’re planning to apply them only to private trips and don’t ever plan to be a guide.
-A good one to check out is Northwest Rafting Co.’s guide school program.)

 Good trip leaders aren’t necessarily former guides or organizational geniuses.
 Some former or current commercial river guides aren’t great trip leaders because they (understandably) just don’t want to shoulder that yoke again or be perceived as being on a power trip.
 And someone who is a fantastic planner (usually has meal plans tracked in a spreadsheet with allergies and diet preferences noted) isn’t necessarily assertive enough to call the shots or attentive enough to all the under-currents of the group.
+(Check our post on time-tested river trip meal planning for ideas about to organize river trip food.)

 Good trip leaders accommodate requests for scouts when possible